Ultra-processed foods are everywhere and represent more than 50% of food products sold in supermarkets!

 - That all consumption styles and product families are concerned:

-- 50% of ORGANIC foods are TUEs.
-Even if the added ingredients (refined oils, natural flavors, glucose syrup, etc.) are less impactful and in lower proportions than in standard foods.
+- 50% of organic foods are AUT.
+Even if the added ingredients (refined oils, natural flavors, glucose syrup, etc.) have less impact and are in lower proportions than in standard foods.

 - That Vegans and Vegetarians consume a slightly higher proportion of ultra-processed foods (respectively 39 and 37% of caloric intake), compared to Omnivores (33%).
-Surprising result but which is undoubtedly explained by the importance in this category of under-30s, large consumers of snacking products.
+This surprising result, but one which is undoubtedly explained by the importance in this category of under 30s, who are big consumers of snacking products.

 What are the risks and dangers of consuming ultra-processed foods?

-There are two types of risks perfectly identified and demonstrated, in the event of frequent consumption of TUEs, (when these represent more than 15% of the daily caloric intake)
+There are two types of risks that have been clearly identified and demonstrated in the case of frequent consumption of AUTs (when these represent more than 15% of daily caloric intake).

-- Those linked to excess caloric consumption induced by the consumption of TUEs: obesity, diabetes, heart problems.
+- Those linked to excessive caloric consumption induced by the consumption of AUT: obesity, diabetes, heart problems.

-- Those linked to the imbalance of the intestinal flora , mainly linked to the presence of additives and in particular preservatives in TUEs: disruption of transit, Irritable bowel syndrome (IBS), etc.
+- Those linked to the imbalance of the intestinal flora , mainly linked to the presence of additives and in particular preservatives in AUT: disruption of transit, Irritable Bowel Syndrome (IBS) , etc.

-The correlation between AUT consumption and risk of obesity is very strong.
-Indeed, the majority of AUTs are overloaded with carbohydrates and lipids and generate less feeling of satiety than natural foods: increased intake of high-energy foods inevitably leads to higher risks of obesity.
+The correlation between AUT consumption and obesity risk is very strong.
+Indeed, the majority of AUTs are overloaded with carbohydrates and lipids and generate less feeling of satiety than natural foods: an increased intake of high-energy foods inevitably leads to higher risks of obesity.

-The increased risk of diabetes and/or heart problems also results from the overload of sugars and saturated fats common in TUEs.
+The increased risk of diabetes and/or heart problems also results from the overload of saturated sugars and fats common in AUTs.

 Other longer-term risks are mentioned, such as the increase in certain cancers or the prevalence of Alzheimer's disease, and evaluation studies are underway on these subjects.

-The solution: eat better, simpler, more natural, from childhood!
+The solution: eat better, more simply, more naturally, from childhood!

-We now know that the consumption of ultra-processed foods is not harmless for our health, and that we should reasonably aim to limit it to less than 20% of the total diet.
+We now know that the consumption of ultra-processed foods is not harmless to our health, and that we should reasonably aim to limit it to less than 20% of the total diet.

-This is particularly important for children, the preferred targets of fun products rich in sugars, fats and additives since the correlation 'AUT' and obesity is clearly established.
+This is particularly important for children, the preferred target of recreational products rich in sugars, fats and additives, since the correlation between 'AUT' and obesity is clearly established.

 This new information further strengthens the arguments in favor of a healthier diet, with more plant-based, minimally processed products.

-There are hundreds of sources of information (books, web) and all the networks of nutritionists and dietitians to help you eat better: it is worth getting advice and even your food budget will benefit!!
+There are hundreds of sources of information (books, web) and all the networks of nutritionists and dieticians to help you eat better: it is worth seeking advice and even your food budget will benefit!

-We will limit ourselves here to recalling the importance of good food education for children to avoid them as much as possible from avoidable inconveniences with a few simple precautions with regard to ultra-processed but fun foods (candy, gummies, sodas). , cereals etc.) which particularly target them.
+Here we will limit ourselves to reminding children of the importance of good nutritional education to avoid as much as possible avoidable unpleasantness with a few simple precautions regarding ultra-processed but fun foods (candy, gummies, sodas, cereals, etc.) which particularly target them.

-The international PURE study carried out in more than 20 countries clearly highlighted that regular consumption of ultra-processed foods is associated with a higher risk of developing inflammatory bowel diseases.
+The international PURE study, conducted in more than 20 countries, clearly highlighted that regular consumption of ultra-processed foods is associated with a higher risk of developing inflammatory bowel diseases.

-In the Argalys range, the Vegaflore formula, which combines Pre & Probiotics , provides effective help for intestines damaged by TUEs.
+In the Argalys range, the Vegaflore formula, which combines Pre & Probiotics , provides effective help for intestines damaged by AUTs.

-The contribution of bacteria from the Vegaflore microbiota will make it possible to reorient your intestinal flora , to be maintained with a more natural diet rich in fiber (fruits and vegetables).
+The contribution of bacteria from the Vegaflore microbiota will help to reorient your intestinal flora , to be maintained with a more natural diet rich in fiber (fruits and vegetables).

 Bibliography: